zchee/golang-wiki/Modules.md

 ### How have the `go mod` commands changed recently in `master`?

 As of July 31, 2018, there has been a significant change in `master` for the `go mod` commands.
-These changes are not in go1.11beta2.
+These changes are not in go1.11beta2, but should be in go1.11beta3 when it is released.
 Two snippets from the [CL](https://go-review.googlesource.com/c/go/+/126655) briefly covering the rationale and the list of new vs. old commands:
 ```
 The current "go mod" command does too many things.